yuanxizhang/yuanxizhang.github.io/_posts/2020-12-10-a_react_quiz_app_for_developers.markdown

 ### Build the Container Components

-This React app has 3 container components:
+This React app is a bundle of four simple apps:

-1. FlashcardsContainer
+1. The Flashcard app
-2. QuizGamesContainer
+2. The Quiz app
-3. JobsContainer
+3. The Job Ssearch app
+4. The Problems and Solutions app

-*  The FlashcardsContainer and GamesContainer uses Hooks as its state management tool.
+*  The Flashcard app, the Quiz app, and the Problems and Solutions app use React with Hooks as its state management tool.
-*  The JobsContainer uses Redux as its state management tool.
+*  The Job Search app uses React with Redux as its state management tool.

-Add a search form in JobsContainer to filter jobs by job title and location.
+There is a JobsSearch component in JobsContainer to filter jobs by job title and location.

 ## Connect your React App to a REST API